pedromoreira-estg/pitch/PITCHME.md

 * 2005: "AJAX" was coined and the web 2.0 age begins.
 * 2006: jQuery 1.0 was released.
 * 2010: Node.JS was released.
-* 2015: ECMAScript 6 was released.
+* 2015: ECMAScript 6 was released (lots of new features)
+* 2016: ECMAScript 7 was released (small release)

 #HSLIDE
 ## What it is